dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 }
 ```

- In this example, `connectionStrings` would return the following map:

 #### Handling deeper nesting levels

-Notice that, as stated in our [Spec metadata fields table](#spec-metadata-fields), `multiValued` only handles a single nesting level.
+Notice that, as stated in the [spec metadata fields table](#spec-metadata-fields), `multiValued` only handles a single nesting level.

-Assuming that have a Local File secret store with `multiValued` enabled and pointing to a `secretsFile` with the following JSON content:
+Let's say you have a local file secret store with `multiValued` enabled, pointing to a `secretsFile` with the following JSON content:

 ```json
 {